SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 The **View Notes List in App Web** link provides an out-of-the-box view of the list data.

-This add-in uses the Model-View-Controller (MVC) pattern.
-You can see the code for the notes scenario in the Views/CustomerDashboard/Notes.cshtml file.
+This add-in uses the Model-View-Controller pattern.
+You can see the code for the Notes scenario in the Views/CustomerDashboard/Notes.cshtml file.
 It uses simple REST calls to add and retrieve data.

 The following code retrieves notes from the Notes list for a specified customer.

 ```csharp
 function getNotesAndShow() {